-Our ancestors lived in the wild as hunter gatherers with an inconsistent food supply and so the mechanism of storing body fat was necessary for survival.
+Our ancestors lived in the wild as hunter-gatherers with an inconsistent food supply, so storing body fat was necessary for survival.

-Without fat, and the body's ability to store it, no human, and most mammals, wouldn't be able to survive in the harsh wild where food is often scarce and always inconsistent.
+Without fat and the body's ability to store it, no human and most mammals wouldn't be able to survive in the harsh wild, where food is often scarce and inconsistent.

-This is why, when our ancestors came across food, they ate as much as they could so they could convert it into body fat, the human body's first form of food preservation.
+This is why, when our ancestors came across food, they ate as much as possible to convert it into body fat, the human body's first form of food preservation.

-Biology allowed us to store fat so we could take those calories with us.
-Then our metabolism would utilize these body fat stores for energy when there was a lack of food (glucose) present in our bloodstream.
+Biology allows us to store fat to take those calories with us.
+Then our metabolism utilizes these body fat stores for energy when there is a lack of food (glucose) in our bloodstream.

-Starting to see how all these natural mechanisms work?
-And how they are based on how our ancestors lived in the wild before we had access to food 24 hours a day?
+They were starting to see how all these natural mechanisms worked.
+And how are they based on how our ancestors lived in the wild before we had access to food 24 hours a day?

-Biology designed us to eat a ton of food all at once so that we could store fat for later.
-Then biology made us good at burning fat stores when we went without food for long periods of time in-between feedings (see Intermittent Fasting).
+Biology designed us to eat a ton of food all at once to store fat for later.
+Then biology made us good at burning fat stores when we went without food for long periods in between feedings (see Intermittent Fasting).

-What this means is this: You and I and every human alive is biologically designed to gain fat.
+This means you, I, and every human alive are biologically designed to gain fat.

-We are good at putting fat on our body when we signal to our body that we have plenty of food.
-Snacking, overeating, drinking calories, eating fast, are all signs that we have plenty of food and tell our body to store fat for later.
+We are good at putting fat on our bodies when we signal to our bodies that we have plenty of food.
+Snacking, overeating, drinking calories, and eating fast are all signs that we have plenty of food and tell our body to store fat for later.

-You struggle to keep fat off your body because you have access to food whenever you want.
+You struggle to keep the fat off your body because you can access food whenever you want.
 Your body is designed to gain fat, and your brain is designed to make you want to.
 Ouch.
-Gaining fat is how the hunter gatherer genes in your body have survived for hundreds of thousands of years.
+Gaining fat is how the hunter-gatherer genes in your body have survived for hundreds of thousands of years.
 No wonder it's hard to control them!

-Your body stores glucose in fat cells via the hormone insulin, which is secreted by your pancreas when you have extra glucose in your body after filling up your liver and muscles in the form of glycogen.
+Your body stores glucose in fat cells via the hormone insulin, secreted by your pancreas when you have extra glucose after filling up your liver and muscles with glycogen.

-Your body uses glycogen as it's first source of energy for fueling performance.
+Your body uses glycogen as its first energy source for fueling performance.
 The more muscle mass you have, the more glycogen you can store.

-After your muscle and liver glycogen levels are full, insulin shuttles the rest of that glucose into body fat, which we saw above, is nature's way of taking those calories with us.
+After your muscle and liver glycogen levels are full, insulin shuttles the rest of that glucose into body fat, which, as we saw above, is nature's way of taking those calories with us.

-These biological processes are what kept our ancestors alive in an environment with an inconsistent food supply, before the advent of agriculture, for hundreds of thousands of years.
+These biological processes kept our ancestors alive in an environment with an inconsistent food supply, before the advent of agriculture, for hundreds of thousands of years.

-This system of complex hormonal processes was necessary to survival for our ancestors and the thing that makes it so hard to survive today.
+This system of complex hormonal processes was necessary for the survival of our ancestors and is what makes it so hard to survive today.

-This is why you often hear insulin being blamed for diabetes, weight gain and the multitude of weight-related health issues facing our society.
+This is why you often hear insulin blamed for diabetes, weight gain, and many other weight-related health issues facing society.

 The thing is, insulin is just doing the job it was made to do.

-Nearly all animals secrete insulin, but it's only the human animal—and certain overfed domestic pets—that has access to a limitless food supply.
+Nearly all animals secrete insulin, but only humans—and, sure, overfed domestic pets—have access to a limitless food supply.

 Think about this a bit.

 In the wild, food is not readily available.
-You can't just walk to your fridge or to a nearby restaurant.
+A way to walk to your fridge or a nearby restaurant is best.

 In the wild, you'd sometimes come across a ton of food, like when you had a successful hunt.
-The thing is, you wouldn't be able to take all that food with you because it would soon go bad and you had no way of preserving it.
+You couldn't take all that food because it would soon go bad and you couldn't preserve it.

 What do you think you and your tribe would do at that point?